WarshipGirls/WGViewer/README.md

 This project, `WGViewer`, is inspired by [Kancolle Viewer poi][poi] and [one of Warship Girls auto scripts][ProtectorMoe].
 The goal of the project is to create a cross-desktop-platform game viewer and automation tool.
-The basic process is to hack the game and use its native APIs to mimic an official client's behaviors ([legal issue disclaimer](DISCLAIMER.md)).
+The idea is to hack the game and use its native APIs to mimic an official client's behaviors ([legal issue disclaimer](DISCLAIMER.md)).

 The official sites of the mobile game, Warship Girls (R), are [here (CN)][CN], [here (JP)][JP] and [here (International)][Intl].